David Sarpong Boateng: Career

 David Sarpong Boateng was a former Member of Parliament for Koforidua from 7 January 1993 to 7 January 1997.
 He was an Educationist, a former Minister of State in the Ex-President Jerry John Rawlings' Administration and former ambassador for the Embassy of Ghana in Havana (Cuba).
 He first taught as a pupil teacher at Kobokobo near Huhuya on the Koforidua Somanya road and later as a teacher at the Koforidua Catholic Middle school.
 He was also a Deputy Secretary at the Ministry of Labour and Social Welfare.

 Death

-He died at the age of 72 and left behind his wife, Madam Akua Dwubi, three children and three step children.
+He died at the age of 72 and left behind his wife, Madam Akua Dwubi, three children and three stepchildren.